lyra/java-payment-form-examples/README.md

 ## Introduction

-The code presented here is a demonstration of the implementation of the payment form integration in JAVA It aims to ease its use and learning.
+The code presented here is a demonstration of the implementation of the payment form integration in JAVA.
+It aims to ease its use and learning.

 ## Contents